-Individually numbered and hand-built in Maine.
+Individually numbered and hand-built in Oregon.

 About Cate Carter-Evans, Proprietress of Infinite Twist

-Cate dyes yarn and fiber, designs knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
+Cate dyes yarn and fiber, writes knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
 She loves gardening, canning, preserving, and fermenting, and will put kimchi on almost anything.
 She shares her projects on Infinite Twist's blog.